CEMA-MRC-Hackathon/human-resources/README.md

 - Investment case

 **Models**
-1. Staffing model
+1. Staffing model: Will create HR needs based on standards
-2. Staffing gaps
+2. Staffing gaps : Will compare ideal requirements versus existing staffing to identify gaps
-3. Interventions
+3. Interventions : This will explores actions, and thier cost-effectiveness, required to fill the identified gaps

 **Available data**